AntondeGroot/Flashbook/gui design/about.md

-These files were made using WXFormBuilder you can also open these with WXFormBuilder if you want to edit them.
+These files were made using WXFormBuilder

+you can also open these with WXFormBuilder if you would like to edit them.